Basic U-value calculations using BBA Software

 What will I get from BWF?

 We are able to carry out a basic U-value calculation based on Part 1 of the standard “BS EN ISO 10077 Thermal performance of windows, doors and shutters.
 Calculation of thermal transmittance.
-General” using the ECWINS software tool, which is only available through the BWF and only to BWF members.
+General”.
+You will need to be a BWF member to access this service

 A U-value calculated by this method will be sufficient to satisfy the requirements of Building Regulations and/or CE Marking declarations (see below), but is not as precise as a full U-value simulation.
 It cannot be used as the basis for obtaining a full BFRC Window Energy Rating (WER), nor could it be submitted as if it were a WER.
 A U-value for an energy rating needs to be simulated to Part 2 of BS EN ISO 10077.
 The BWF offers other Toolkit + packages which can help you obtain full U-value simulations or Window Energy Ratings.